Testing TYPO3’s Core - Part V: Acceptance Tests

 Coverage - failure is a blessing in disguise!

 Unit tests reveal issues in very specific code segments deep down in the system.
 Tests that fail make code faults visible which can then be fixed prior to the code being integrated into the system.
 This only works if this specific area is covered by a unit test in the first place.

 Functional tests identify issues with specific data sets and a bigger interaction scope.
 But functionals are mostly bound to the PHP system level and ignore the user level above.

 This gives acceptance tests a high level view to the state of an application.
 Every acceptance test involves huge parts of the code base and verifies that critical parts work as expected.
-Acceptance tests are one of the final and critical procedures that must occur before newly developed software is rolled out to the market.
+Acceptance tests are usually the final, critical step before rolling new software out to market.

 Typically, acceptance tests are performed in the final phase of testing and are carried out in a completely separate testing environment.